skellis46/slipbox/somatics unlimited.md

 Let's take another look at the claims I presented at the beginning.
 Remember, these were from the first four articles drawn at random from all 227 articles in JDSP:

-> Embodied perspectives CAN enrich traditional theories and approaches [Meier et al 2012, in @petsilas-2019-embodied p.182]
+> Embodied perspectives can enrich traditional theories and approaches [Meier et al 2012, in @petsilas-2019-embodied p.182]

-> these [somatic] practices CAN refine bodily perceptions, which CAN contribute to improvement of technique, aid the development of expressive capacities and prevention of injuries. [@fortin-2009-experience p.50]
+> these [somatic] practices can refine bodily perceptions, which can contribute to improvement of technique, aid the development of expressive capacities and prevention of injuries. [@fortin-2009-experience p.50]

-> [Eye contact in Authentic movement] CAN communicate so many feelings as well as compassion or empathy; it enables a direct meeting from the depths of the souls, without words. [@halstrup-2015-bones p.290]
+> [Eye contact in Authentic movement] can communicate so many feelings as well as compassion or empathy; it enables a direct meeting from the depths of the souls, without words. [@halstrup-2015-bones p.290]

-> By adopting a somatic approach to conducting research, writing, creating art, or engaging in another profession, we become more alive to what touches us and how our work and presence CAN touch others. [@saumaa-2020-somaticist p.237]
+> By adopting a somatic approach to conducting research, writing, creating art, or engaging in another profession, we become more alive to what touches us and how our work and presence can touch others. [@saumaa-2020-somaticist p.237]

 Why does this _can_ matter?
 It matters because how does anyone refute such a _can_?
-Yes, somatic practice X CAN produce effect y, but it's so loose.
+Yes, somatic practice X can produce effect y, but it's so loose.
 Under what conditions?
 When does it NOT produce such an effect?
-The _can_ serves as a way to diminish the possibility of argument or refutation.
-On the contrary, perhaps it is a form of epistemic humility; of not wanting to make strong assertions.
+The _can_ inadvertently serves as a way to diminish the possibility of argument or refutation.
+Or perhaps it is a form of epistemic humility; of not wanting to make strong assertions.
 But I worry that these _cans_ also function as, to be crude, academic arse-covering.

 Just to note that this last _can_ by Saumaa is more akin to the way Grau uses the word, and is less like a hedged claim.
-And what is striking about the Saumaa example is that without the slipperiness of the word _can_ as part of the direct claim it becomes a bolder assertion highlighted by the phrase "we become".
+And what is striking about the Saumaa example is that, without the slipperiness of the word _can_ as part of the direct claim, it becomes a bolder assertion highlighted by the phrase "we become".
 Perhaps such boldness opens and creates more space for debate.

-## Final thoughts
+## Final thoughts: five brief limitations

+### Feeling uncertain and the cost of being right or wrong

-Notwithstanding the tone and language I have used today, how certain do I feel about these various observations indicate systemic problems in somatics?
+How certain do I feel that these various observations indicate systemic problems in somatics?
 Clearly my evidence is partial, and not nearly as rigorous as I would have liked it to be.
 I also think I set about looking for these kinds of issues.
 I am more contrary than I'd like to imagine myself to be, and I did not start out with neutral eyes.
 But even given those caveats, this work I have presented (with analysis of nearly one-third of all articles presented in JDSP) is also not nothing.
-You might say the exit polls are not looking good for us, but there's still a glimmer of hope.
+The epistemic exit polls don't look good for us.

-I think a version Pascal's wager based on probability theory is useful here.
-Pascal proposed that "humans bet with their lives that God either exists or does not",[@noauthor-2020-pascal n.pag.] and that the rationale thing would be to bet that God exists.
+I think a version of Pascal's wager based on probability theory is useful here.
+Pascal proposed that "humans bet with their lives that God either exists or does not" [@noauthor-2020-pascal n.pag.], and that the rationale thing would be to bet that God exists.
 If you are right you get all the trappings of the good life after death, but if you are wrong you lose little if anything.

 In our case (and this is a slight twist) the cost of my being right far exceeds the cost of my being wrong.
-If I am wrong but we still enter the debates, continue to challenge the claims we make etc, then I think somatics scholarship is strengthened.
+If I am wrong but we still enter the debates, continue to challenge the claims we make etc, then I think somatics scholarship and epistemology is strengthened.
 But if I am right and we do nothing then the potential cost to our discipline is high.
-It is therefore more 'rationale' to assume I am right (to bet on that), if being rational has anything to do with how each of us leads our lives.
+It is therefore more 'rationale' to assume I am right (to bet on that), if being rational has anything to do with how we ought to lead our scholarly lives.

+### A specific lens

+I have used a very specific empirical and rational lens here.
+It is a lens that is limited and -- like any lens -- it affords particular ways of seeing the world.

+### Systems of language and understanding

-The big proviso of this is that our language, our systems of understanding are not ready for the work we do in somatics.
-That somatics is beyond our world view.
-But if that is the case ... what do we do?
+Perhaps it is that the way language is conventionally used in scholarly research is not yet ready for the work we do in somatics.
+That somatics lie beyond or outside conventional language or systems of understanding.
+That somatics is beyond that particular world view.
+But if this is the case ... what do we do?
 What do we write?
-Who are we responsible to?
+What are we responsible for and who are we responsible to?

-That I've used a v specific set of tools in this thinking.
-That these tools are limited and partial.

-I acknowledge and thank my colleagues at C-DaRE (for being open to me shitting on my own doorstep), and in particular Hetty Blades and Teoma Naccarato for their support and/or enthusiasm for this work.
-Thanks also to Anna Pakes and Erin Brannigan for the conversations that often tested my thinking in this work.
-And, as ever, to the people I have cited here without their permission.
-Citation is a remarkably simply system yet what power to notice and to connect, and to be moved and humbled by the work of others.

-And it is likely human nature (and I suspect academics are particularly prone to this) that if we agree there is a concern or problem here, then none of us will think we are responsible for that  problem because we don't imagine we are making these kinds of claims.

-> Knowingness, as the philosopher and psychoanalyst Jonathan Lear [defines](https://www.hup.harvard.edu/catalog.php?isbn=9780674455344) it in *Open Minded* (1998), is a posture of always ‘already knowing’, of purporting to know the answers even before the question arises. -- in Jonathan Malesic
+### Estimating peculiarity

-A key limitation of this work is not looking at other disciplines or fields, even adjacent ones like dance studies.
-How are they reporting their experiences?
+A key limitation of this work is not looking at other disciplines or fields, even adjacent ones like dance studies, perhaps a journal like Choreographic Practices (that I co-edit).
+How do authors in Choreographic Practices report their experiences?
 Is there something peculiar or unique about somatics practices as presented and represented on the pages of JDSP?
-I could hazard a guess but I won't.
+My analysis does not address this question of peculiarity at all.
 Thanks to my colleague Hetty Blades for asking this question of me.

-Millman article here [@millman-2023-online] -- bloody fascinating

-> In this version of reality, the idea that better information literacy or critical reasoning skills — of us, or the friends that listen to us — could lead to belief change is futile.
-The facts are merely window-dressing on deeper beliefs that must be addressed directly. <https://hapgood.us/2023/06/10/reasonableness-an-introduction/>
-- Somatics unlimited: this is a criticism of my position really.
-Because we are dealing with belief and beliefs are terrifically difficult to change. (all those cognitive biases exist to keep our visions of the world stable).
-Backfire effect.
+### Belief systems

+Underpinning any epistemic system is what we believe.

+> arguments that threaten our core beliefs and our sense of belonging to a group (e.g., political beliefs) typically trigger all kinds of motivated reasoning (Taber & Lodge 2006; Kahan 2017) whereby one outright rejects those arguments without properly engaging with their content.

 What would it take to change your position on the value of somatics?
 Then present that article JB sent me?

+Millman article here [@millman-2023-online] -- bloody fascinating

 > arguments that threaten our core beliefs and our sense of belonging to a group (e.g., political beliefs) typically trigger all kinds of motivated reasoning (Taber & Lodge 2006; Kahan 2017) whereby one outright rejects those arguments without properly engaging with their content.
 Relatedly, when choosing among a vast supply of options, people tend to gravitate towards content and sources that confirm their existing opinions, thus giving rise to so-called “echo chambers” and “epistemic bubbles” (Nguyen 2020).<https://plato.stanford.edu/entries/argument/#Fall>

-> The sincerity of one’s belief, the volume or frequency with which it is stated, or assurances to “believe me” should not be rationally persuasive by themselves.[@ellerton-2017-how]
+---

+It is important that I finish by thanking and acknowledging my colleagues at C-DaRE, and in particular Hetty Blades and Teoma Naccarato for their support and enthusiasm (my word) for this work.
+Thanks also to Anna Pakes and Erin Brannigan for the long and short conversations that often tested my thinking in this work.
+And, as ever, to the people I have cited here without their permission, particularly in the context of a critique.
+Citation is a remarkably simply system yet what power to notice and to connect, and to be moved and humbled by the work of others.

+Thank you.

 # Admin

-## not yet located

-- include motivated reasoning: affective responses.

-- embodiment as we tend to use it (even though it is used in wildly different ways) seems to be predicated on the body as special kind of object, but an object nevertheless.
-See [[the lived body and embodiment#^844cda]].
-On this point see also [[the body in artistic research#^b4be45]] and Le Guin on just how badly objectification has gone for human-kind and our plant.

-See [[somatic practices, interoception and evidence#opportunities]] for useful things to add at end of this presentation.

-- Ellerton article for The Conversation is useful. https://read.readwise.io/new/read/01gyhnwb6edbv3zxwh6j4wx4p4 -- very very good as overview of some suggestions I might make.

 ## to do